Bioconductor/bioconductor.org/content/about.md

 # _Bioconductor_

-The _Bioconductor_ mission is to promote the statistical analysis and comprehension of current and emerging high-throughput biological assays. _Bioconductor_ is based on packages written primarily in the [R][] programming language.
-Bioconductor is committed to open source, collaborative, distributed software development and literate, reproducible research.
-Enabling user and developer communities is an essential part of our mission.
+The mission of the Bioconductor project is to develop, support, and disseminate free open source software that facilitates rigorous and reproducible analysis of data from current and emerging biological assays.
+We are dedicated to building a diverse, collaborative, and welcoming community of developers and data scientists.

 [Scientific][], [Technical][] and [Community][] Advisory Boards provide project oversight.

 [R]: http://www.r-project.org